Lying existed in the 1600s, just as it does today. And many slang expressions described liars and lying.

 Fob.
 A fob was a lie designed to distract someone from the truth, as in fobbing off someone’s complaint.

 Round dealing.
-In contrast a man who was known for round dealing was known for his honesty.
+In contrast, a man known for round dealing had a reputation for honesty.
 Likewise a scaly fish was a blunt, but honest, sailor.

 Up to their gossip.
 If you were too smart to be taken in by someone’s lying, you were up to the gossip.